riferrei/otel-with-java/README.md

 ## Running the microservice with AWS X-Ray and CloudWatch

-Alternatively, you can execute the microservice to send the telemetry data to AWS.
-Traces will be sent to [X-Ray](https://aws.amazon.com/xray) and metrics will be sent to [CloudWatch](https://aws.amazon.com/cloudwatch).
+Alternatively, you can have the microservice sending telemetry data to AWS.
+Traces will be sent to [X-Ray](https://aws.amazon.com/xray) and the metrics will be sent to [CloudWatch](https://aws.amazon.com/cloudwatch).
 This is possible thanks to the [AWS Distro for OpenTelemetry](https://aws.amazon.com/otel) that provides out-of-the-box integration with AWS services.
-Before running the code, configure your AWS credentials in your machine, as the code will try to use them to connect with the target services.
+Before running the code; make sure to [configure your AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) in your machine, as the code will use them to connect with the target services.

-### 1. Execute the collector
+### 1. Execute the OTel collector

 ```bash
 docker compose -f collector-for-aws.yaml up -d